Categories

 }

-3. RapidMiner AI Hub can be configured to forward external requests to StandPy.
+3. Altair AI Hub can be configured to forward external requests to StandPy.
 However, take note that such a configuration might expose unsecured Python containers and thus must not be allowed in production environments.
 To enable forwarding, search for the following block in the .env file

 # To enable standpy external access use this value as STANDPY_BACKEND

-# STANDPY_BACKEND=http://rm-standpy-router-svc/
+# STANDPY_BACKEND=http://standpy-router/

 STANDPY_BACKEND=http://standpy-is-not-enabled-by-default